Switching to Ting Mobile is easy

 Christine Ottoni • May 4, 2017if( has_post_thumbnail( $post_id ) ): ?>

-With Ting, you can get your phone activated from the comfort of your home.
-You can lounge in your pajamas while you switch to Ting.
+With Ting Mobile, you can get your phone activated from the comfort of your home.
+You could be switching to Ting Mobile while lounging in your pajamas.
 Sounds nice, right?
 Calm and stress-free.
-We like to think switching to Ting is all of those things.
+We like to think making the switch to Ting Mobile is all of those things.
 Not to mention easy.

 If you ever get stuck, we’re here to help.
 Our super-friendly customer support team is just a quick call away.

 With me so far?
 Awesome.
 Let’s do this.

 If you’re in the market for a new phone, check out what we’ve got in the Ting Mobile shop.

 When you purchase a device from the Ting Mobile shop, a SIM card will come with your new phone.
 When you order, you’ll be prompted to sign up for an account so your SIM and account will be linked.

 When your phone arrives, set aside some time (like five minutes) to activate.
 You can skip right down to the Activate! step below.

 You can bring your own phone when switching to Ting Mobile, too.
 The vast majority of modern smartphones are.
 As a Ting Mobile customer, you’ll receive great coverage and service as Ting Mobile is currently on three of the nation’s largest and most reliable LTE networks.